 First, don’t play with it with your tongue or fingers.
 Secondly, don’t fight it!
 Let your jaw go where the Herbst lets it.
 Don’t try to force your jaw where it is difficult to do so.

 Can it come apart?

 Yes.
-The most common way is for the screws to come undone, or the metal crown get loose.
-If this happens, call us 631-427-8444.
+The most common way is for the screws to come undone, or the metal crown to get loose.
+If this happens, call or text us (631) 427-8444.
 Save any parts you can.

 Whenever something new is placed in the mouth, it takes time to adjust.
 Please be patient—you will become accustomed to the appliance surprisingly soon.